 In these uncertain economic times, the need for a good, reliable Quantity Surveyor on your construction project or development has never been greater.

-David Marks, Senior Quantity Surveyor at Evans Jones Property and Planning Consultancy, discusses the role of the QS and what they can bring to your construction project.
+Mike Dodge, Senior Quantity Surveyor at Evans Jones Property and Planning Consultancy, discusses the role of the QS and what they can bring to your construction project.

 People are often unsure of the role of the Quantity Surveyor and the benefits they can bring.
 Sometimes known as a Construction Cost Consultant or Cost Engineer, the Quantity Surveyor plays a pivotal role in the development process and is there to make sure that your project, whether a large commercial development or a residential extension, is thoroughly costed and costs are properly managed and controlled throughout the process.